SostenesJordan/carnauba_tattoo/CONTENT_UPDATES_SUMMARY.md

 ---

-**🚀 Result**: A completely professional, English-language website that positions Carnaúba Tattoo as a premium Black & Grey Realism specialist in the Kirkland, WA market.
+**🚀 Result**: A completely professional, English-language website that positions Carnauba Tattoo as a premium Black & Grey Realism specialist in the Kirkland, WA market.
 The site now includes all requested content sections with modern design and functionality.